MrPaulMarshall/differential-equations--heat-equation/README.md

 My base functions are pyramids, which means they have 4 faces in their domain and are 0 elsewhere.
 Faces are represented by Brach class.

-After doing some math it turns out, that i can get vector of coefficients by solving a linear equations system, where matrix is obtained by calculating specific integrals.
+After doing some math it turns out, that I can get vector of coefficients by solving a linear equations system, where matrix is obtained by calculating specific integrals.

-At the end i draw graph of my solution, using matplotlib.
+At the end I draw graph of my solution, using matplotlib.